Available Positions

 |

-Additional Job Requirements: This job is specific to residential building inspections.
-Applicant must obtain applicable licenses/certifications through SCLLR within a prescribed period of time. |
+Additional Job Requirements: The position is specific to residential building inspections.
+Applicant must have or be able to obtain applicable licenses/certifications through SCLLR within a prescribed period of time. |

 |